On this National Police Remembrance Day, it’s worth knowing that God thinks that cops are tops.

 Matthew is the AFES FOCUS National Director and will be sharing an update about his ministry at the University of Wollongong.

-Our 8am Sunday service will be Morning Prayer AAPB.
+Our 8am Sunday service will be a Morning Prayer AAPB service.

 If you can’t make it in person, you’re welcome to jump online to watch the service (with the same sermon and many other items) at www.oakflats.tv.